The Kappasinian Theory of Mind

 So there you are, going through life with about 12% of your mind making up the part you think of as "you" and 88% under the surface, like an iceberg, impacting how you react to things at every turn.
 Some things that you experience make it through your filters and become logged away as experiences in the 88%.
 Other things are rejected and never become embedded in who you are.

 Now imagine you want to change something about yourself.
 Maybe your doctor said it was time to lose some weight.
 In the 12%, you know that is a good idea.
 You will be healthier, feel better, look better and maybe even live longer.
-Yet at every step along the way, things seem to go wrong.
+Yet at every step of the way, things seem to go wrong.
 You just can't seem to make it to the gym and you keep finding yourself with a cookie in your hand, cheating on your diet, even though you know better.

 It's not enough for the 12% to want to change.
 The 88% will win every time.
 Remember how the subconscious, the 88% likes "knowns", even if they are negative?
 To it, the gym is scary.
 It's an unknown.
 It would rather stick with the status quo than take a risk with that unknown.
 As for the diet, those cookies have definite positive associations in the subconscious.
 It's going to want more...